01011010101/OW2-Superbots/README.md

 - Light Armor: 25% Armor.

 #### Symmetra
-- Photon Bomb: [SECONDARY] Fire deploys slow-moving air mines when fully charged.
+- Photon Bomb: [SECONDARY FIRE] deploys slow-moving air mines when fully charged.
 When a bot is struck by a fully-charged bomb, it will be knocked down.
 - Impulse Mine: Press [ABILITY 2] to place an impulse mine.
 The mine deals area damage and stuns enemies for 7 seconds.  ooldown will not start until an enemy has activated it.
 - Medium Armor: 50% Armor.

-#### Torbjorn
+#### Torbjörn
 - Tank Role: +150% HP
+- Dwarven Leap: [CROUNCH]+[JUMP] to leap forward.
 - Dwarven Rage: Overload heals 25% HP over 10 seconds.
-- Dwarven Leap: Secondary Fire (Right Click) to leap forward.
+  - Dwarven Rage Leap: While under Dwarven Rage, your Dwarven Leap will knock down bots where you land.
 - Heavy Armor: 75% Armor.

 #### Tracer